5 Things You Need To Know About The iPad 9th Generation

 4. It Makes You Look Good In Online Meetings

 Digital meetings have become more of a thing the past couple of years.
-With an iPad, you can make a good impression because it has a 12MP ultra-wide camera on the front.
+With a 9th generation iPad, you can make a good impression because it has a 12MP ultra-wide camera on the front.
 This allows you to look good in online classes and meetings.

 Also, it allows you to have a good-quality image when calling with friends and family.
 The software, FaceTime, allows you to (video-)call for free with anyone who owns an Apple device, which is also great.